Summary of Provisions

 3. establishes purposes for historic preservation and includes the necessary definitions;

-5. establishes the roles of Historic Preservation Officer (HPO) and City Archaeologist to provide support for the Historic Preservation Commission and to carry out duties defined under the ordinance and manage the program;
+5. establishes the roles of Historic Preservation Officer (HPO) and City Archaeologist in order to provide support for the Historic Preservation Commission, to carry out duties defined under the ordinance, and to manage the program;

-6. provides for the development of a Historic Preservation Plan as a resource that defines specifically what features and/or characteristics resulted in the designation, and measures to implement the plan to preserve these important features and characteristics;
+6. provides for the development of a Historic Preservation Plan as a resource that defines specifically what features and/or characteristics are the basis for the designation, and that identifies measures to implement the plan to preserve these important features and characteristics;

 8. protects historic preservation designated resources by establishing a demolition approval process and providing a delay in demolition, when applicable, to allow time for all alternatives for preservation to be adequately explored.